 - Company websites.
 Internships may be available even if a company does not have positions posted online—establish a relationship to find out about opportunities.

 Utilize Career and Professional Success.
 Our team is here to help you explore, prepare and apply for internships and other experiential learning opportunities.
-We offer one-on-one advising sessions for internships and career planning as well as an Internship Search Boot Camp each semester.
-SIGN UP FOR AN ADVISING SESSION OR BOOT CAMP ON HANDSHAKE
+We offer one-on-one advising sessions for internships and career planning as well as search and strategy workshops throughout the semesters.

 Identifying employers that fit your desired experience is a great place to start your internship search.
 Check out LinkedIn’s "See Alumni" feature to see where UNH students with your major are working.
 If location is important, contact or browse the website of your local Chamber of Commerce to learn about companies in your area.
 Here's a list of career exploration resources to help during your search.
 Be sure to consider: